 Further fueling the flame of distrust, the United States didn’t tell the Soviet Union they planned to drop an atomic bomb on Hiroshima on August 6, 1945, although the United States informed them they had created such a bomb.

 To help discourage Soviet communist expansion, the United States built more atomic weaponry.
 But in 1949, the Soviets tested their own atomic bomb, and the Cold War nuclear arms race was on.

 The United States responded in 1952 by testing the highly destructive hydrogen “superbomb,” and the Soviet Union followed suit in 1953.
 Four years later, both countries tested their first intercontinental ballistic missiles and the arms race rose to a terrifying new level.

 Cold War Arms Race Heads to Space

-President Dwight D. Eisenhower tried to tone down the rhetoric over the success of the launch, while he streamed federal funds into the United States’ space program to prevent being left behind.
+President Dwight D. Eisenhower tried to tone down the rhetoric over the success of the launch, while he streamed federal funds into the U.S. space program to prevent being left behind.

-After a series of mishaps and failures, the United States successfully launched its first satellite into space on January 31, 1958, and the Space Race continued as both countries researched new technology to create more powerful weapons.
+After a series of mishaps and failures, the United States successfully launched its first satellite into space on January 31, 1958, and the Space Race continued as both countries researched new technology to create more powerful weapons and surveillance technologies.

 Throughout the 1950s, the United States became convinced that the Soviet Union had better missile capability that, if launched, could not be defended against.
 This theory, known as the Missile Gap, was eventually disproved by the CIA but not before causing grave concern to U.S. officials.